Skip to main content

 • If you’re receiving monthly statements by mail or online, make sure to read them carefully.

-• Setting up automatic payments is a great way to help ensure payments are made on the date you set.
+• Setting up automatic payments can be a great way to help ensure payments are made on the date you set.

-• Paying the full balance of a billing cycle is also a good financial habit.
+• Paying the full balance of a billing cycle is also considered a good financial habit.

-How your credit card billing cycles affects your credit score
+How your credit card billing cycle affects your credit score

 The credit card balance reported to the three major credit bureaus—Experian™, Equifax® and TransUnion®—is a snapshot of what you owe and the amount you pay.
 In terms of your credit score, the due date in your billing cycle is an important date.
 Late, partial and missed credit card payments can negatively affect your credit score.